 Teaching Philosophy

-If I have a teaching philosophy, it is a learning philosophy.
-It is a philosophy predicated on the idea that learning is a lifelong process that involves self-reflection and reflexive participation both in communities and the world.
-Learning does not require teachers, but learning does need appropriate structures and guidance to speed the process and enable students to engage effectively with complex material.
+If I have a teaching philosophy; it is a learning philosophy.
+It is a philosophy centered on the idea that learning is a lifelong process that involves self-reflection and reflexive participation both in communities and the world.
+Learning does not require teachers, but learning does need appropriate structures and guidance that enable students to learn and to engage effectively with complex material.

-Students have a life stories that are full of personal meaning and context.
-Their lives provide a framework for learning.
+Students have life stories that are full of meanings and contexts.
+Their stories provide the paths and relations through which they engage with the material they learn.
 They come to the university seeking a learning environment, a place that nurtures learning, encourages the pursuit of learning, and recognizes accomplishment in learning.
-The university should provide the resources necessary to co-create a learning environment with my students, where I serve as their guide to the material that they wish to learn.
+The university houses the resources necessary to co-create that learning environment with my students, where I serve as their guide to the material that they wish to learn.

 In short, by taking a learning centered approach, I am student centered.
-In providing rich learning environments and encouraging students to explore the materials and engaging them to discover the world, I am their guide to the material, but we learn together.
+In providing rich learning environments and encouraging students to explore the materials and engaging them to discover the world, I am their guide to the material, but we learn together, as I learn about them; they learn about me, and everyone learns more deeply about the material we are learning.